 In November 2017, the Special Litigation Unit filed Colon v.
 DeVos, on behalf of Tina Carr and Yvette Colon, student loan borrowers who were defrauded by the for-profit college they attended, the Sanford-Brown Institute.
-Ms. Carr and Ms. Colon are suing the Department of Education and Navient Corporation, a private lender, seeking a declaration from the Court that would block the enforcement of their student loan debt.
+Ms. Carr and Ms. Colon are suing the Department of Education and private lenders, seeking a declaration from the Court that would block the enforcement of their student loan debt.

 Sanford-Brown, owned by Career Education Corporation (CEC), engaged in outright deception to induce Ms. Carr and Ms. Colon to enroll in its vocational programs.
 Both students entered programs in medical fields, only to find out after the fact that the school lacked the necessary accreditation and did not provide adequate training.
 Sanford-Brown also lied to Ms. Carr and Ms. Colon about its dismal track record in preparing students for medical vocations.

 Unfortunately, Ms. Colon and Ms. Carr are not alone in having been defrauded by SBI.
 The Office of the Attorney General of the State of New York (“OAG”) pursued CEC for these deceptions, and found that CEC systematically cheated students like Ms. Carr and Ms. Colon.
 Although SBI representatives cited job placement statistics to Ms. Carr of 80%, the OAG found that the actual placement rate was only 26.1%.
 Further, the OAG demonstrated that CEC-operated schools like SBI committed widespread deception concerning programmatic accreditation, and failed to disclose that graduates generally could not transfer credits to legitimate schools.
 The OAG concluded that these practices violated New York’s consumer protection statutes.